-In order to achieve its mandate, the School's work is carried out by three branches under the leadership of the President's Office:
+In order to achieve its mandate, the School's work is carried out by four branches under the leadership of the President's Office:

 The Canada School of Public Service is headed by a President who has supervision over and direction of the work and staff of the School.
 The School is part of the Treasury Board portfolio under the authority of the President of the Treasury Board.

-The School’s Digital Academy falls under Innovation Services and Policy Branch (IPSB) while the other four business lines fall under the responsibility of the Learning Programs Branch (LPB).
+The School's Digital Academy and Transferable Skills business lines fall under the Innovation and Skills Development Branch (ISDB), while the other three business lines fall under the responsibility of the Public Sector Operations and Inclusion Branch (PSOIB).

 - Respectful and Inclusive Workplace

 - GC and Public Sector Skills

 - Indigenous Learning